 The FIA is responsible for initiating and directing testing at competitions registered on the FIA International Calendar.
-To this end the FIA frequently delegates its testing to a National Anti-Doping Organisation (NADO), a government funded organisation, who is a signatory to the WADA Code.
+To this end the FIA frequently delegates its testing to a National Anti-Doping Organisation (NADO), a government funded organisation, who is a signatory to the WADA Code

-In addition to the FIA, WADA and ASNs (in accordance with Appendix A) have testing authority of FIA Athletes.
-ASNs are invited to conduct testing at international events, in addition to the testing organised by the FIA.
-If an ASN wishes to organise doping tests during an international event, they should contact the FIA Medical Department using the following email address: testing@fia.com
+In addition to the FIA, WADA and NADOs (in accordance with Appendix A) have testing authority of FIA Athletes.
+If an ASN wishes to organise doping tests during an international event, they should contact the FIA Medical Department using the following email address: testing@fia.com.